 Clinical interests: Electroencephalography, Headache, Electromyography, Parkinson's Disease

-Dr. Uzma Ali is a specialist in neurophysiology and neurology (brain & spinal cord disease).
-She takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star, as well as other insurance carriers.
-Dr. Ali is a graduate of Pandit Jawahar Lal Nehru Memorial Medical College, Raipur.
-She is affiliated with Memorial Hermann Northeast Hospital.
+Dr. Uzma Ali's areas of specialization are neurophysiology and neurology (brain & spinal cord disease).
+Dr. Ali honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star, in addition to other insurance carriers.
+She graduated from Pandit Jawahar Lal Nehru Memorial Medical College, Raipur.
+She is professionally affiliated with Memorial Hermann Northeast Hospital.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)